njahn82/CiteProc-PUB/README.md

 # CiteProc-PUB

-CiteProc-PUB is a wrapper for [CSL](http://citationstyles.org/)  deployment in the intsitutional repository [PUB -- Publikationen an der Univeristät Bielefeld](http://pub.uni-bielefeld.de/).
+CiteProc-PUB is a wrapper for [CSL](http://citationstyles.org/)  deployment in the intsitutional repository [PUB -- Publikationen an der Universität Bielefeld](http://pub.uni-bielefeld.de/).

 ## Processor